newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/certified-interior-designer.md

 id: certified-interior-designer
 callToActionLink: https://www.njconsumeraffairs.gov/int/Pages/applications.aspx
 callToActionText: Apply for My Certification
+issuingAgency: ""
 ---
-In New Jersey, you can only legally use the title of Certified Interior Designer if you’ve been certified by the Interior Design Examination and Evaluation Committee.
+In New Jersey, you can only legally use the title of Certified Interior Designer if you’ve been certified by the New Jersey Interior Design Examination and Evaluation Committee.

 - - -